cover letter vs resume

 An engaging cover letter for freshers attached to an application shows the person behind the application.
 It explains something of your passion and fit for the role of a hiring manager beyond your qualifications.
 Therefore, a well-written cover letter can boost your chances of an interview by making a powerful first impression.

-Cover letter vs resume: How They Serve Different Roles
+Cover letter vs Resume: How They Serve Different Roles

 While a resume and cover letter are essential in a job application, they serve distinct purposes that complement each other.